armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-24-3.md

 `spec.spinnakerConfig.profiles.clouddriver.aws.lambda.`:

 - `retry.timeout`: Integer.
 The time (in minutes) that Clouddriver will wait before timing out when attempting to connect to the Lambda client.
 (Defaults to 15 minutes.)
 - `concurrency.threads`: Integer.
 The maximum number of threads to use for calls to the Lambda client.
 (Defaults to 10 threads.)
-At a minimum, Armory recommends setting the number of threads to double the rate limit.
-For information about rate limits, see [Fine-grained rate limits]({{< ref "rate-limit#fine-grained-rate-limits" >}}).

 For example: